Symposium Differing bodyminds: Choreographing New Pathways

-Differing Bodyminds will set up a dialogue between dance studies and insights produced by disability studies, CRIP theory and queer theory.
-It will explore the potential of dance to rethink notions of corporeality, ability, skill and virtuosity in relation to movement and bodyminds and raise the question: How can dance produce difference not as a divergence from the norm, but rather as a constant process of differing that opens up multiple ways of relating to body, mind and movement?
+The symposium will set up a dialogue between dance studies and insights produced by disability studies, CRIP theory and queer theory.
+It will explore the potential of these ‘differing bodyminds’ to rethink notions of corporeality, ability, skill and virtuosity in relation to dance.

-The Symposium is preceded by a Doctoral Seminar on Crip Theory in the Arts and Humanities, co-organised by Antwerp University, KU Leuven and Ghent University.
+The Symposium is followed by a Doctoral Seminar on Crip Theory in the Arts and Humanities, co-organised by Antwerp University, KU Leuven and Ghent University.

 More info and registration here.

 Jane Gallop is Distinguished Professor of English at the University of Wisconsin--Milwaukee and the author of numerous books, including The Daughter's Seduction: Feminism and Psychoanalysis, Thinking Through the Body, Anecdotal Theory, Living with his Camera and, most recently, Sexuality, Disability, and Aging: Queer Temporalities of the Phallus.